DanMint/Java_Solving/README.md

 # Java Solving

-In this repo I will post all the codes and projects that I did in my university using java.
+This repository contains the code I wrote during my Java class at the *Moscow Institute of Physics and Technology*.